ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 If you're not running the script to simulate load, the number of pods should stay at 1.

-1. Check by going to the **Overview** page of **Deployments**.
+1. Check by going to the **Overview** page of **Deployments** for patient-health-frontend.

 2. Start simulating load by hitting the page several times, or running the script.
 You'll see that it starts to scale up:

    ![Scaled to 4/10 pods](images/solution55-openshift-ibm-cloud-hidden/ocp-hpa-after.png)

 That's it!
-You now have a highly available and automatically scaled front-end Node.js application.
-OpenShift is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.
+You now have a highly available and automatically scaled front-end Node.js application. {{site.data.keyword.openshiftshort}} is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.

 #### Optional